TriggeredTrigz/e-synthed-code/README.md

 ## Overview
 This tool is designed to simplify and automate tasks directly from the terminal.
 It provides a user-friendly interface and powerful features to enhance productivity and streamline workflows.

-## Installation
+## Installation and usage
-To install the tool, follow these steps:
+To use the tool, , follow these steps:

 1. Clone the repository:
    ```bash